euroscipy/euroscipy_proceedings/papers/steve_brasier/steve_brasier.rst

         restored_plotter = t_plt(*args, **kwargs)
         restored_plotter.show()

 The benefits of this approach are that neither the storing nor restoring code needs to know anything about the actual plot class (except that it has a ``show()`` method), hence any plotter derived from ``BasePlot`` inherits this functionality.
 The only interface which storing and restoring needs to address is the plotter class parameter list.
 This is simple and quite robust to changes in the plotter class definition as code can always be added to handle any depreciated parameters, meaning that it should essentially always be possible to make stored plots forward-compatible with later versions of ``afterplot``.
 Additionally, if a plot is restored with a later version of ``afterplot`` any enhanced GUI functionality will automatically be available.
 For convenience a simple ``cmd`` script and short Python function also allow stored plots to be restored on user's local Windows PCs and the GUI displayed by simply double-clicking the file.
 Alternatively a simple script can be written to batch process presentational changes such as colour bars or line thicknesses for a series of plots.
-Such as script uses a provided ``restore()`` function to restore the desired plots without showing the GUI, then uses the methods the plotter classes provide to alter desired presentation aspects.
+Such a script uses a provided ``restore()`` function to restore the desired plots without showing the GUI, then uses the methods the plotter classes provide to alter desired presentation aspects.

 One complication omitted from the simplified code above is that ideally storing and restoring should be insensitive to whether parameters have been specified as positional or named arguments.
 Therefore the ``__new__()`` method of the ``BasePlot`` superclass uses ``inspect.getargspec()`` to convert all arguments to a dictionary of ``name:value``.
 Class instances are then actually stored/restored as if all parameters were provided as keyword arguments.